cosmos/stargate-launch/hub_upgrade_proposal.md

 ### 1. Ecoystem Participation:
 The results of ecosystem participation and engagement are available in our [Stargate Ecosystem Readiness Report](https://github.com/cosmosdevs/stargate/blob/master/ecosystem_readiness.md).
 We list on this page ecosystem partners such as Validators that provided their validator public keys as well as infrastructure partners that confirmed their integration testing the Stargate testnet tags.
 Validators, exchanges, and wallets have made up the most responsive of their results completing integration testing of the stargate releases.

 The Cosmos SDK, Tendermint, AiB, and IBC teams worked tirelessly to deliver the most robust software feature set that would make up the Cosmos Stargate release.
-Their review of their efforts are documented in their recap blog post ["How Seven Teams Collaborated To Deliver The Biggest Software Upgrade In The Cosmos Universe"](https://blog.cosmos.network/how-seven-teams-collaborated-to-deliver-the-biggest-software-upgrade-in-the-cosmos-universe-2288f4f9afe8).
+Their review of their efforts are documented in their post ["How Seven Teams Collaborated To Deliver The Biggest Software Upgrade In The Cosmos Universe"](https://blog.cosmos.network/how-seven-teams-collaborated-to-deliver-the-biggest-software-upgrade-in-the-cosmos-universe-2288f4f9afe8).

-Integration testing continued through the release of the Cosmos SDK v0.40.0-rc1 that makes up the Cosmos-hub Stargate testnet that was tagged for a simulated upgrade of the CosmosHub.
+Integration testing continued through the release of the Cosmos SDK v0.40.0-rc2 that makes up the Cosmos-hub Stargate testnet tag for a simulated upgrade of the CosmosHub-3 to CosmosHub-4.
 Also, the AiB team continues to deliver simulation testing of Cosmos Stargate to ensure that any possible chain bug issues can be detected and documented.

 We are confident that we have and continue to achieve increased ecosystem engagement with the Stargate testnet.